Arkindex aims to provide Machine Learning tools to process your documents.

 You must have an admin access to a project in order to create a process from its elements.
 You can run a process on the projects you own, or have been granted an admin access.

-You can either use the selection tool to manually choose elements or start a process from a folder (e.g. to process all pages
+You can either use the selection tool to manually choose elements or start a process from a folder (e.g. to process all pages inside a book).

 You can manually select elements while navigating on Arkindex.

-To select an element, you can either:
+To add an element to the selection, you can either:

 Selections are made by project.
 You can see all the elements you selected by clicking on the document icon right before the user menu.